Tiramisioux/cinemate/README.md

 Insert the SD card into the Pi.
 Connect camera, HDMI monitor and SSD drive.

-Connect simple push buttons to the Pi for basic camera operation.
+Connect simple push buttons or use a paper clip for basic camera operation.

-To just try out the camera functions, you can also short the GPIOs using a paper clip.

 |Camera function                 |GPIO push button |